gwparikh/cvgui/README.md

   2. Creating a homography from a camera frame and aerial image (homMaker.py).
   3. Playing a video with trajectory data overlaid on the image (cvplayer.py).
   4. Creating combination of datasets with a range of configurations (cfg_combination.py).
-  5. Comparing combination of datasets (created using script 4) to find the best configuration for grouping features (compare.py),
+  5. Comparing combination of datasets (created using script 4) to find the best configuration for grouping features (compare.py).
+  6. Use genetic algorithm to do comparison as script 5 but with faster speed and lower memory usage (genetic_compare.py).

 These scripts are based on the cvgui class, which handles the capturing of keyboard and mouse input, displaying images, and running on a fixed frame rate.
 This class is used as the base class for video player and image viewer classes, which are then used by the scripts mentioned above.